Open Source C++ Library for Geometry Processing

 Shape Deformation Support

 The Shape deformation techniques help you to swiftly optimize existing geometries, and surfaces or meshes.
 The award-winning libigl library gives software programmers the power to apply different state-of-the-art deformation techniques inside their own applications.
-It has included support for techniques, ranging from quadratic mesh-based energy minimizers to skinning methods, to non-linear elasticity-inspired techniques.
+It supports techniques, ranging from quadratic mesh-based energy minimizers to skinning methods, to non-linear elasticity-inspired techniques.

 Apply Animation to 3D Scenes

 The Easy3D library has provided functionality for creating and visualizing drawable without associating it with any 3D models.
 Usually, the drawable are usually created for rendering 3D models or loaded from files.
-The Easy3D library has included support for visualizing 3D data without explicitly defining a model or you can generate it for a specific rendering purpose or use the viewer to visualize the drawable.
+The Easy3D library supports visualizing 3D data without explicitly defining a model or you can generate it for a specific rendering purpose or use the viewer to visualize the drawable.
 Please remember that you need to create a viewer before creating any drawable.